crate/crate/DEVELOP.rst

 Run/Debug Configurations
 ------------------------

-It is also possible to run Crate nodes directly from within IntelliJ.
+It is also possible to run Crate Data nodes directly from within IntelliJ.
 But before that can be done a bit of preparation is necessary::

 First create the folders for the configuration and data::